xythobuz/yasab/README.md

 ## Uploader

+<b>This is not working right now!</b>
+Just copy&paste the hex into a terminal emulator.

 This is a small utility to upload hex files to YASAB.
-The optional parameter, r, can be a character that is sent to reset the target.
+The optional parameter, q, can be a character that is sent to reset the target.
-> Usage: uploader /dev/port /path/to.hex [r]
+> Usage: uploader /dev/port /path/to.hex [q]

 ## License